-Names such as Katarina Witt, Oksana Baiul and Brian Boitano elicit images of grace, beauty and explosive strength in the minds of people who dream of filling their skates.
-For most skaters, reaching superstardom is a long shot -- it takes an immense amount of dedication and time to get there.
-Fortunately, there are many levels that figure skaters of all ages can compete at, including championship, juvenile, intermediate, novice, junior, senior and adult.
-U.S. Figure Skating enforces only two age requirements for testing purposes: Skaters testing for an adult level must be at least 21 years old, and those testing for senior status must be 50 or older.
+Scott Hamilton.
+Michelle Kwan.
+Sasha Cohen.
+Evgeni Plushenko.
+All of these names elicit images of grace, beauty and explosive strength in the minds of people who dream of filling their skates.
+For most figure skaters, reaching superstardom is a long shot — it takes an immense amount of dedication and time to get there.
+Fortunately, there are many levels of competition for figure skaters of all ages, including juvenile, intermediate, novice, junior and senior.
+U.S. Figure Skating enforces only two age requirements for testing purposes: Skaters testing for a junior level must be younger than 14 years old, and those testing for intermediate status must be younger than 18 [source: USFA].

-- Compulsory dance -- Testers must show excellent technique, timing and expression in any one of a number of styles, including swing dance, cha-cha, European waltz and the tango.
+- Pattern Dance: Testers must show excellent technique, timing and expression in any one of a number of dance styles, including swing dance, cha-cha, European waltz and the tango.

-- Free dance -- This test includes elements such as lifts, spins and step sequences.
+- Partnered Free Dance: This test includes multiple elements such as lifts, spins and step sequences.

 There are five major types of competitive figure skating: men's singles, ladies' singles, pairs, ice dancing and synchronized team skating.
 Components for each of these competition types may not be exactly the same at international competitions, such as the Olympic Games, but they're very similar.

 In individual skating, competitors must perform both a short and long program.
-The short program requires skaters to showcase eight elements (a combination of jumps, footwork and spins) in less than two minutes and 40 seconds.
+The short program requires skaters to showcase seven technical elements with connecting steps (a combination of jumps, footwork and spins) in less than 2:50.
 The long program, or free skate, allows skaters to showcase more artistic ability and is worth two-thirds of the skater's score.
-Men are given four minutes, 30 seconds, and women have four minutes to perform the long program, which has few (if any) technical requirements.
+Men are given 4:30 +- 10 seconds, and women have 4:00 minutes +- 10 seconds to perform the long program, which has few (if any) technical requirements.

 Pairs skating requires many of the same technical elements as individual skating, but also specifies that each pair perform lifts and throw jumps.
 Pairs must also prove their mettle by skating in sync with each other.